Debt Consolidation in South Africa

 The debt consolidation strategy is to get a lower interest rate on the consolidation loan than you would be paying on interest across all your smaller loans.

 One of the major benefits of debt consolidation is that it is flexible.
 It can be done in different ways so as to suit the needs of borrowers precisely.
 One of the simplest techniques involves the use of a 0% interest credit card.
 You can transfer all of your outstanding credit card balances to this card so that you can automatically eliminate the interest payments.
 You will achieve the highest possible savings by repaying your debt in full before the 0% interest period expires.

 Another popular and effective strategy involves the use of a home equity loan for debt consolidation.
 You can transfer the balances on all of your current personal loans and lines of credit to your home loan balance or to a new home equity loan.
-That way, you will pay a much lower interest which is typically for the secured loans.
+That way, you will pay a much lower interest which is typical for a secured personal loan.
 You will have smaller monthly payments and save money.
 The only drawback is that if you default on the secured loan, your house may be repossessed.

 Is Debt consolidation the right option for me?